iamantony/FFilter/README.md

+# FFilter

-FFilter is an app can be used for study different types of noise filters in image processing or actually for image filtering.
+FFilter is an app can be used for study different types of noise generators / noise filters in image processing.
 Currently only grayscale images are supported.

 Features: